ChrisLaFumee/ChrisLaFumee/README.md

 - My Fitness Business is Limitless Progressions

-- My gamer tag across all platforms is Shreddid

-- My goal is to complete the TripleTen Bootcamp by March and advance into a Tech Career!
+- My goal is to complete the TripleTen Bootcamp in 2025 and advance into a Tech Career!

 - Currently efficient in HTML/CSS, JavaScript, Git, GitHub, VSCode, and  Figma.